Menu

 This evidence which I formulated into my own prepared Telstra’s Falsified BCI Report which is also discussed on our my-story/introduction/Introduction page was one of the documents along with the Tampering With Evidence – TF200 that Neil Jepson thought could assist me in winning my arbitration appeal.
 It is also evident from the statements made (see Major Fraud Group Transcript (1) by Sue Owens Barrister, who assisted Mr Neil Jepson in the Major Fraud Group investigations, that my evidence had been compiled most professionally.

 After I provided the contents of (see Telstra’s Falsified BCI Report to Neil Jepson, the Major Fraud Group asked me to assist them in compiling this evidence for their investigations.
 I did this over two separate visits to Melbourne, spending two full days at the Major Fraud Group’s St. Kilda Road offices.
-This is important to the litmus tests cases issue because the Major Fraud Group was stunned at the evidence and how I was able to prove Telstra definitely perverted the course of justice on two occasions by submitting false evidence to Dr Hughes, the arbitrator appointed to my case.
+This is important to the litmus tests cases issue because the Major Fraud Group was stunned at the evidence and how I proved Telstra perverted the course of justice twice by submitting false evidence to Dr Hughes, the arbitrator appointed to my case.

-It was this discarded evidence in late 1998, that the Major Fraud Group asked me to supply at the request of their barrister, Neil Jepson.
+In late 1998, the Major Fraud Group asked me to supply this discarded evidence at the request of their barrister, Neil Jepson.

-In 2024, Sue Laver is Telstra's current Corporate Secretary as well as a member to the Telstra board.
+In 2024, Sue Laver will be Telstra's current corporate secretary and a member of the Telstra board.
 It is well documented in Evidence-Telecommunications Industry Ombudsman - Chapter 2 Devious and Savage that during my Telecommunications Industry Ombudsman (TIO) administered arbitration process, the TIO allowed Telstra Corporate Secretary Jim Holmes to attend monthly TIO board meetings.
 Minutes of those meetings (see File 48-B -AS-CAV Exhibit 48-A to 91 show Jim Holmes attended all the monthly meetings (but one) from December 1993 to June 1994, during the period of my Fast Track Settlement Proposal, which in January 1994 became my Fast Track Arbitration Procedure signed on 21 April 1994.

 Next Page ⟶